jpfifer/insomnia-plugin-token-handler/README.md

-# insomnia-plugin-token-handler
+# Insomnia JWT Token Retriever
 Automatically retrieves JWT tokens from a configured request when needed.
+It will automatically refresh tokens when they expire.